svrooij/svrooij.github.io/_posts/2022-09-13-replace-teams-owner.md

 ---
-title: "Replace an owner in all their Teams"
+title: Replace an owner in all their Teams
 categories:
   - Scripting
 tags: